Mongolian Armed Forces: After the Democratic Revolution

 Mongolia underwent a democratic revolution in 1990, ending the communist one-party state that had existed since the early 1920s.
 In 2002, a law was passed that enabled Mongolian Army and police forces to conduct UN-backed and other international peacekeeping missions abroad.
 In August 2003, Mongolia contributed troops to the Iraq War as part of the Multi-National Force – Iraq.
 Mongolian troops, numbering 180 at its peak, were under Multinational Division Central-South and were tasked with guarding the main Polish base, Camp Echo.
 Prior to that posting, they had been protecting a logistics base dubbed Camp Charlie in Hillah.

-Then-Chairman of the Joint Chiefs of Staff, General Richard Myers, visited Ulan Baator on 13 January 2004 and expressed his appreciation for the deployment of a 173-strong contingent to Iraq.
+Then-Chairman of the Joint Chiefs of Staff, General Richard Myers, visited Ulaanbaatar on 13 January 2004 and expressed his appreciation for the deployment of a 173-strong contingent to Iraq.
 He then inspected the 150th Peacekeeping Battalion, which was planned to send a fresh force to replace the first contingent later in January 2004.
 All troops were withdrawn on 25 September 2008.

-In June 2005, Batzorigiyn Erdenebat, the Vice Minister of National Defence, told Jane's Defence Weekly that the deployment of forces in Mongolia was changing away from its Cold War, southern-orientated against China posture.
+In June 2005, Batzorigiyn Erdenebat, the Vice Minister of National Defense, told Jane's Defence Weekly that the deployment of forces in Mongolia was changing away from its Cold War, southern-orientated against China posture.
 "Under Mongolia's regional development concept the country has been divided into four regions, each incorporating several provinces.
-The largest capital city in each region will become the regional centre and we will establish regional military headquarters in each of those cities," he said.
+The largest capital city in each region will become the regional center and we will establish regional military headquarters in each of those cities," he said.
 However, at the time, implementation had been delayed.

 In 2009, Mongolia sent 114 troops as part of the International Security Assistance Force to Afghanistan.
 The troops were sent, backing the U.S. surge in troop numbers.
 Mongolian forces in Afghanistan mostly assist NATO/International Security Assistance Force personnel in training on the former Warsaw Pact weapons that comprise the bulk of the military equipment available to the Afghan National Army.

 In 2021, on the occasion of the 100th anniversary of the armed forces, it was awarded the Order of Genghis Khan by President Khaltmaagiin Battulga.